Cerebellum-Network/Freeport-Smart-Contracts/docs/FiatGateway.md

 The FiatGateway contract allows buying NFTs from an external fiat payment.

-This contract connects to the Davinci contract.
+This contract connects to the Freeport contract.
-It must hold a balance of CERE recognized by Davinci.
+It must hold a balance of CERE recognized by Freeport.

 This contract uses the SimpleExchange API to buy NFTs.